akashic-games/akashic-cli/.changeset/rich-icons-fly.md

 "@akashic/akashic-cli-serve": patch
 ---

-Add warning to serve when the surface size is decimal point
+Warn of creating a surface with non-integer size